the Tenleytown Historical Society

 In the fall of 2003 the Society completed a Historic Resources Survey of Tenleytown funded with the assistance of a matching grant from the U.S. Department of the Interior, National Park Service through the District of Columbia Historic Preservation Grant Program.
 The survey area included over eight hundred buildings in an area roughly bounded by Van Ness, 43rd, and Fessenden Streets, and Reno Road.
 The goal was to document the historical, architectural and cultural resources in the survey area.
 The Survey identified a number of sites and areas that merited further research and consideration for nomination to the D.C.
 Inventory of Historic Sites.

 In November 2010 the Tenleytown Heritage Trail was installed.
 THS worked with DC Cultural Tourism, Tenleytown Neighbors Association (TNA) and others to accomplish this.
-The Trail makes the highlights of Tenleytown’s history readily available to both community residents and visitors.
+The Trail highlights Tenleytown’s history on nineteen signs on a three mile walk easily accessible to residents and visitors.
 Additional THS projects, undertaken in cooperation with other local organizations as well as DC government, include Art on Call which refurbished old fire department call boxes with historical information and sketches of historic sites, the creation of a local history collection at the Tenley Friendship Library, the restoration and reinstallation of the lighted exterior sign at the library, the panel depicting local history on the second floor of the library and most recently, in 2015, the design of an exhibit on the history of Reno School and Reno City at the restored Reno School.

 Tenleytown Historical Society has submitted a number of successful nominations for listing in the D.C.
 Inventory of Historic Sites.
-Most recently, Dunblane and Immaculata Seminary (American University Tenley Campus) have been added to the DC Inventory.
+Most recently, the C&P/Verizon building just south of the firehouse on Wisconsin Avenue and the Perna Houses on Chesapeake Street have been added to the DC Inventory.
 Additional Tenleytown listed sites can be found on our website.
 Nominations for eligible sites are submitted from time to time.
-The Society is particularly pleased by the fact that new owners of a number of sites have demonstrated a commitment to restoring and maintaining their historic properties: the Hilleary Burrows House was rescued from years of neglect and rehabilitated with up-to-date systems and restoration of period details; the Convent of Bon Secours recently celebrated its opening as the Yuma Study Center.
-Its sensitively designed addition is in harmony with the original convent building.
+The Society is particularly pleased by the fact that new owners of a number of sites have demonstrated a commitment to restoring and maintaining their historic properties: the 1904 Immaculata Seminary on the AU Tenley Campus has been restored and incorporated into the new Washington College of Law site with new buildings added on the footprint of the razed 1955 buildings.
 The Reno School, long neglected and defaced inside and out by graffiti has been beautifully restored and joined by a new glass connector to Deal Middle School.

 Dumblane (2009) and The Methodist Cemetery (2010), all for Excellence in Stewardship, and The Yuma Study Center (Convent of Bon Secours) in 2014 for Excellence in Design and Construction.